Introduction

 - Move smaller pots into afternoon shade during heatwaves

-Mulch is not just for large vegetable beds.
+Mulch is not just for big vegetable beds.
 It can also help pots, planters and raised beds hold moisture for longer.

 Useful surface mulches include: